Michael-Maina/DevDash/INSTALLATION_&_SETUP.md

 ## Step 5: Access the Application

-You can access the Developer Learning Platform in your web browser at the following URL:
+You can access DevDash in your web browser at the following URL:

 ```plaintext
 http://localhost:3000